 - a praecipe for a grounds order or for the divorce decree.

-In the event that a settlement is not reached, you will need a Master’s hearing on economic issues and, possibly, a trial before a judge, after which the divorce can be processed.
+In the event that a settlement is not reached, you will need a Master’s hearing on economic issues.
+You may possibly also need a trial before a judge, after which the divorce can be processed.

 4. Request the Court to Enter the Divorce Decree

-The length of time that it takes to get divorced in Pennsylvania can be anywhere from about 5 months to several years, depending on the grounds for the divorce, the cooperation or lack thereof from the other spouse, and the issues involved in the divorce.
+The length of time that it takes to get divorced in Pennsylvania can be anywhere from about 5 months to several years.
+This depends on the grounds for the divorce, the cooperation or lack thereof from the other spouse, and the issues involved in the divorce.

 © 5/2/11 Cooley & Handy